Elinorre/InstroPitch/README.md

 > Check [russian documentation](README_ru.md) if needed.

-**Objectives**
+> To run the application type ```python app.py```

+**Objectives:**
-Use a deep learning neural network to predict a instrument and the note being played.
+use a deep learning neural network to predict a instrument and the note being played.

-**Hypothesis**
+**Hypothesis:**
-Can a neural network predict which instrument and note is being played with better than 80% accuracy?
+can a neural network predict which instrument and note is being played with better than 80% accuracy?